VideojogosLusofona/snappable-meshes-pcg/README.md

 accessible to game designers and/or other non-experts in PCG, AI or programming.

 This repository contains a prototype implementation of this technique developed in the Unity game engine.
+It is currently implemented using Unity 2020.3 LTS.

 ## How does it work?

 ![01](https://user-images.githubusercontent.com/3018963/127988176-a3002b05-bc4c-4eb1-b817-b6fd955e6b85.png)